 Some UN officials have acted as if this is all some kind of personal thing against them.
+Duterte is slaughtering us in the Philippines and you are pissy because he called you a name?
+UN Rapporteurs are no better humans than the thousands gunned down in the Manila streets by the government.
+Do something or STFU.

-The ICC has been diplomatic in its approach but the arrogance we have witnessed from unskilled UN persons is scary.
+The ICC has been succinct and professional in its approach hence it looks like it has fangs.
+But the whining outrage we have witnessed from unskilled UN persons is scary.
 Is that the best they have?
+We are in big trouble.

 This may be our fault.
 RINJ Women have always been over the top.
 It's a tone and methodology we borrow from the stage and made our own but it is a fair response to the horrible mistreatment of women we, our women, have endured.
 Don't copy our style.
 It will not work for you.
 We have fought monsters including corporate, state and non-state sponsors of violence toward women.
-The same kind of people Duterte is now fighting in Kuwait.
+The same kind of people Duterte is now fightin Kuwait.
 We have fought on the front lines and in the trenches.
-But the voice of women is equal to that of a mouse in a patriarchal society.
+But voice of women is equal to that of a mouse in a patriarchal society.
 Hence when a mouse roars it must be loud.

 We take exception to EJKs and rape culture stimulated by President Duterte.
 We have explained this in great detail and have been heard.
 Duterte people tell us this will stop.
 So be it.
 We backed off.
+Until now.
+The murders are back on.
+We were told lies.